gipplab/pdf-benchmark/doc/documentation.md

 ```
 def compute_sim_matrix(ex_nump, gt_nump):
     """
-    This function computes the similarity matrix for each word from a numpy array. or it can also compare whole abstract as a collated tokens.
+    This function computes the similarity matrix for each word from a numpy array.
+It can also compare abstracts as a collated tokens.
     :param ex_nump: Extracted paragraph as numpy array
     :param gt_nump: Ground truth paragraph as numpy array
     :return: Similarity Matrix with Lavensteins similarity index.